cloud-custodian/cloud-custodian/docs/source/azure/contribute.rst

     $ make install
     $ source ../cc_env/bin/activate

-This creates a virtual env above your enlistment and installs all packages as editable.
+This creates a virtual env in the directory above your enlistment and installs all packages as editable.

 Testing